SweepCasinos > Vegas Gems

 Source: vegasgems.com > Daily Rewards

-Brilliant tiers, rigid timers, odd rain rules
+Brilliant tiers, precise timers, and strange rain rules

 trophy-icon 6.9/10